germeval2021toxic/SharedTask/index.md

 # Welcome!
 # To the Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments

-If you have any questions, please do not hesitate to [contact us](mailto:germeval2021toxic@gmail.com)!

 :warning: ***Disclaimer**: Please note that we display examples of toxic user comments on this website for better understanding and transparency.*

 ## Task Overview